kate1562/project-4-dreamland/README.md

 ### Functionality
 The functionality is similar to other event mobile apps, users are able to:
-* view live and upcoming acts
+* View live and upcoming acts.
-* post and delete reactions to current sets
+* Post and delete reactions to current sets.
-* browse artists by stage and create a personal lineup
+* Browse artists by stage and create a personal lineup.
-* sign up & login
+* Sign up & login.
-* view bar menu and submit an order
+* View bar menu and submit an order.
-* view collection status of food and drink orders
+* View collection status of food and drink orders.
-* view and update collection status of incoming bar orders (with admin access)
+* View and update collection status of incoming bar orders (with admin access).
 ## Process
 From the outset we decided to keep a high level of communication and had daily standups to discuss current tasks and blockers.
 We kept in touch via Zoom and  Slack which was handy for any quick debugging.
 Git and GitHub were used for version control and we decided to push/pull as a team to avoid any potential issues or merge conflicts.The workload was delegated evenly between ourselves using Trello to manage tickets.
 ### Planning